mrakgr/The-Spiral-Language/readme.md

 Out of all the mistakes to make in Spiral, accidentally passing old state through the join point is the easiest one to make.
 With missed return type annotations and such the compiler will diverge and warn the user that way, but but this one has a way of preying on laziness.

 In fact, this kind of error can happen in any language that supports records with mutable updates, not just Spiral.
-Spiral in particular makes it obvious by looking at the argument count in the generated code.
+Spiral in particular just makes it obvious by looking at the argument count in the generated code.

 ```
 met rec for {from=(!dyn from) to by body} =